 The student whose card it is can pick their favourite, or invent one of their own.
 Help the group to seek out less obvious options.
 Focus on something that has be explore unexpected side-effects.
-And/or explore unexpected interactions between the students of the students of their own.
+And/or explore unexpected interactions between the students of the student